 There are various self-care strategies to help people who have experienced trauma or abuse.
 The key is finding one that empowers you to overcome past trauma and find peace.

-- Mindfulness and relaxation techniques: Mindfulness means being in the present moment.
+Engaging in mindfulness and relaxation techniques: Mindfulness means being in the present moment.
 It encourages people to remain focused and aware of the present while increasing their ability to cope with difficult emotions.
+Practices like meditation, deep breathing, or body scans may help calm your nervous system and reduce stress.

 3. Lifestyle changes